tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 #### Voting rounds

-A voting round is a round where, __before__ any action is taken (before even the current player plays), all players will be asked to vote according with the game's rules.
+A voting round is a round where, **before** any action, all players will be asked to vote as described in the game's rules.

+According to the definition of the rounds, no other action can be taken at during a voting round, as a round passes when applying the result of a voting round.

 #### Cheater